 Resources developed by Colorado CHR Task Force:

-Emergency response and recovery of cultural and historic resources including the CHR-TF is documented in the “Colorado State Emergency Operations Plan (SEOP), 2019” as a Recovery Annex.
+Emergency response and recovery of cultural and historic resources including the CHR-TF is documented in the “Colorado State Emergency Operations Plan (SEOP), 2022” as a Historic and Cultural Annex.

 The Denver Public Library was host to the Denver Alliance for Response Forum on September 25, 2009.
 The forum Planning Committee was successful in bringing together members from the cultural and emergency communities.
 Thirty percent of the 90 attendees came from the emergency management, public safety, and security professions – the largest percentage at any forum to date.